 If you want to sell hot food and drink after 11pm, you must also apply for a Premises Licence under the Licensing Act 2003.
 You cannot trade after 11pm without the relevant licence.

 Street trading consents are issued for one year and give consent to trade.
-They do not give consent to trade in a particular place and should it be deemed that an obstruction is being caused, a trader may be moved on by an officer of the council or a police officer.
+They do not give consent to trade in a particular place and should it be deemed that an obstruction is being caused, a trader may be moved on by one of our officers or the police.

 You must be over 17 years of age to hold a licence.
 Licences will be refused if any of the following grounds exist: